Our history:

 During the summer of 2005, Thought simultaneously worked with the State of Massachusetts' Executive Office of Heath and Human Services' Department of Transitional Services by training and mentoring their IT staff in the methodology and modeling while also helping them begin to define their Development Case.

-During the fall of 2005, as a result of the response needs of Hurricanes Katrina and Rita, and working again with Digital Infuzion, Thought wrote for the US Department of Health and Human Services a Vision document and performed the high level design for a new development project, the Critical Infrastructure Data System (CIDS).
+Most recently, as a result of the response needs of Hurricanes Katrina and Rita, in the fall of 2005 and working again with Digital Infuzion, Thought wrote for the US Department of Health and Human Services a Vision document and performed the high level design for a new development project, the Critical Infrastructure Data System (CIDS).